r259c280/kodi-skill/README.md

 ## Conversational Context
 ** If mycroft.ai locates more than one movie that matches your request it will permit you to itterate through your requests using conversational context.
-* eg. "hey mycroft:"
+* eg. "jarvis:"
-* Request: "ask kodi to play the move Iron Man"
+* Request: "begin the move Iron Man"
-* Response: "I have located 3 movies with the name Iron Man, would you like me to list them?"
+* Response: "I have located 3 movies with the name Iron Man, would you like me to list them for you?"
 * Request: "yes" / "no"
-* Response: "Iron Man, to Skip, say Next, say play, to play, or Cancel, to stop"
+* Response: "Iron Man,To Skip this movie, say Next, or to Start this movie, Say start, or if you're undecided, say Stop
 * Request: "next" / "skip"
 * Response: "Iron Man 2"
-* Request: "play" / "select"
+* Request: "start" / "select"
 * Response: "o-k, attempting to play, Iron Man 2"
 ## Cinemavision Addon
 If mycroft.ai locates the addon CinemaVision it will prompt the user if this addon should be used during the